woile/woile.github.io/posts/secret-management-for-the-layman/index.md

     └── docker-compose.yaml
 ```

-The secrets of our application in this example are `terraform.tfvars` and `.env`.
+The secrets of our application are `terraform.tfvars` and `.env`.

-In this example, I've used `just` for the interface, but you can use shell scripts or `make`.
+As I said, I've been using `just` for managing the commands, but you can use shell scripts or `make`.

 Let's take a look at the `justfile`: